Actors & Directors

 —Chronogram, December 2005

-This spirited anthology offers energy, movement, and an unexpected journey in the form of 18 stories and 3 one-act plays.
-It's for everyone who enjoys a good laugh, a cathartic cry, and an entertaining tale.
+This is a book for everyone who enjoys a good laugh, a cathartic cry, and an entertaining tale.

 A great gift for men who like their brains teased and girl-women of all ages.